Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 The good thing about the Silkie Bantam chicken is that they are incredibly calm and gentle.

-They are considered one of the most affectionate and gentle breeds of chickens and are often kept as pets and for egg production.
+They are one of the most affectionate and gentle breeds of chickens and are often kept as pets and for egg production.

 Silkie Eggs Color, Size, Count